faissaloo/ECOE/README.md

 New event = E
 New action = A
 Move action down = R
 Move action up = N
+ESC = Toolbar/exit window

 Compiling
 ==
 To install use: